joshmalek/cookbook/README.md

 # cookbook.js
 #### Description: ####
 React app that utilizes the Edamam Recipe Search API and presents it in a clean, readable format.
-The API will retrieve the top 10 recipes associated with the search keyword, and show the title, calories, and ingredients.
+The API will retrieve the top 10 recipes associated with the search keyword, and show the title, calorie information, and ingredients.
 #### Sample Use: ####
 [![Image from Gyazo](https://i.gyazo.com/a54f83764de07100d81fc81b556e04b4.gif)](https://gyazo.com/a54f83764de07100d81fc81b556e04b4)
 #### In Depth and Requirements: ####